http4k/http4k/src/docs/guide/reference/dataframe/index.md

 ```

 ### About
-These modules add the ability to use [Kotlin DataFrames](https://kotlin.github.io/dataframe) as a first-class citizen when reading from HTTP messages.
+This module adds the ability to use [Kotlin DataFrames](https://kotlin.github.io/dataframe) as a first-class citizen when reading from HTTP messages.
 Extraction from the HTTP message body is done automatically when using a lens with a DataFrame type.

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/reference/dataframe/example.kt)